ashwin2507/Dijkstra-For-Routers/README.md

 # Dijkstra For Routers
 Language used: Python 2.7

-The nodes are connected through routers, given all possible connections this program will find the shortest path between nodes using modified Dijkstra Algorithm.
+Using the Dijkstra’s algorithm find the shortest path between each pair of nodes in a network.
+The graph is an undirected graph defined by a set of Nodes-N, a set of Routers-R, and set of Edges-E that connects N and R.

 Nodes.txt ---> Contains all nodes.